Black community leaders, pastors gather to declare they're 'for North Omaha'

 “We have something special and unique going on in Omaha,” Barney said, recognizing Omaha Police Chief Todd Schmaderer, former black police chiefs Alex Hayes and Thomas Warren and other city and organization leaders for their openness and commitment.
 “It’s not perfect, but I can tell you that the trust and relationships are critically, critically important, especially at this point in time.”

 Two attendees raised questions about the weekend protests and why officers resorted to tear gas and pepper balls.
 Omaha Police Capt.
-Laurie Scott, who oversaw the law enforcement response during Friday’s protest, said a group of 10-20 people had started to occupy the medians at 72nd and Dodge Streets, block traffic and encircle vehicles.
+Laurie Scott, who oversaw the law enforcement response during Friday’s protest, said a group of 10 to 20 people had started to occupy the medians at 72nd and Dodge Streets, block traffic and encircle vehicles.

 Scott said police didn’t want bystanders or protesters to get hurt, so they shut down the intersection.
 Some protesters then took to the street.